 The Political Science program is based on the principle of ‘guided flexibility’.
 Specific courses of study will be available that students can choose to follow, or students can develop an individual program together with a faculty adviser.
 The “courses of study” will guide students in choosing courses that relate to specific interests, such as law, political theory, or globalization.
-Students are also encouraged to investigate coordinating their Political Science program with one of the interdisciplinary programs in which the Political Science faculty participate, such as Global and International Studies, Gender and Women’s Studies, and Peace and Conflict Studies.
+Students are also encouraged to investigate coordinating their Political Science program with one of the interdisciplinary programs in which the Political Science faculty participate, such as Global and International Studies, Women’s Studies, Peace and Conflict Studies, or Public Policy Analysis.

 The faculty in Political Science values independent student research.
 To this end, a capstone seminar is required of all Political Science majors in which students will engage in a substantial independent research project in their area of interest.
 Alternatively, the department’s best students are encouraged to participate in the department’s Honors Program in which they will write a substantial thesis during their senior year under the direction of a faculty member in the department.
 Those students interested in pursuing advanced study in political science are especially encouraged to participate in the department’s Honors Program.